craigtaub/node-alice/README.md

     5. open alice-analyser.html

 ## Why?
 To help understand and learn (and perhaps debug) exactly what runs and from where with your application.
 Easily find any deep nesting and how often it is called.
-You can observe the code which is being run at real-time.
+You can observe the code which is being run at run-time.

-Of course server-side debuggers (e.g. _iron-node_, node debug) can show you similar information, but node-alice requires no code statements or additional clicking and produces an easy to read and follow tree.
+Of course server-side debuggers (e.g. _iron-node_, node debug) can show you similar information, but Alice requires no code statements or additional clicking and produces an easy to read and follow tree.
 You can jump straight to the area you are interested in.

 ## Features:
  - Toggle all file contents open/closed